- Academic Affairs

 - Faculty global scholarships for summer 2015 have been awarded.

 - The deadline for student global scholarship applications for summer 2015 has passed.
-Grant recipients will be announced in early January.
+Grant recipients have been announced!
+We look forward to seeing everyone at the Safety and Security Orientation Training sessions in February and March.

 Forums and workshops

-- “One World/One Classroom: Linking Global and Local Education” a workshop at the Consortium of Universities in Global Health (CUGH) March conference and followed up with a Roundtable at UMB in fall, 2015.
+- This March, the “One World/One Classroom: Linking Global and Local Education,” a workshop at the Consortium of Universities in Global Health (CUGH), to be followed up with a Roundtable at UMB in Fall 2015.
 Read the CUGH Preconference Framework for more information

 - New Peace Corps Fellows Program for campus being developed.
 Check out current Peace Corps Fellows program for Social Work.